jbartus/fastly-magento2-demo/README.md

 - edit `.env`
   - populate the two `TF_VAR_magento_repo` variables ([see here for how to get them](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/authentication-keys.html))
   - populate the three `SIGSCI_` variables ([see here for how to create an api key](https://docs.fastly.com/signalsciences/developer/using-our-api/#managing-api-access-tokens))
-  - validate the `fastly` command returns a token
-  - validate the `gcloud` commands return good results
 - `terraform init`

 ### test loop